This is everything you need to know as Met Office extends rare extreme heat weather warning

 When is the warning for extreme heat in place?

-The amber warning for extreme heat issues by the Met Office is in place from midnight on Sunday (July 17), through to 11.59pm on Monday (July 18).
+The amber warning for extreme heat issued by the Met Office was initially in place from midnight on Sunday (July 17) through to Monday (July 18), however, on Wednesday (July 13) the Met Office extended the warning into Tuesday, July 19.

 What is an extreme heat warning?